Inheritance tax reforms for UK non-doms

 Excluded property is a form of property which is outside the scope of IHT.

-Excluded property currently includes non-UK situs assets, holdings in authorised unit trusts, and shares in open-ended investment companies, that are held by individuals who are neither domiciled nor deemed to be domiciled in the UK.
-It also includes foreign currency UK bank accounts held by an individual who is both non-UK resident and non-UK domiciled at the time of their death.
+Prior to 6 April 2025, excluded property included non-UK situs assets, holdings in authorised unit trusts, and shares in open-ended investment companies, that were held by individuals who were neither domiciled nor deemed to be domiciled in the UK.
+It also included foreign currency UK bank accounts held by an individual who was both non-UK resident and non-UK domiciled at the time of their death.

-However, from 6 April 2025, these assets will only be regarded as excluded property if held by an individual who is not a long-term resident (and non-UK resident, where relevant).
+However, from 6 April 2025, these assets are only regarded as excluded property if held by an individual who is not a long-term resident (and non-UK resident, where relevant).

-There will be no change to the treatment of Free of Tax to Residents Abroad (FOTRA) securities, as for most excluded property status of such securities is already currently determined exclusively based on the individual’s tax residence status.
+There is no change to the treatment of Free of Tax to Residents Abroad (FOTRA) securities, as for most excluded property status of such securities was already determined exclusively based on the individual’s tax residence status.

 Lifetime gifts

 Where an individual makes a lifetime gift to another individual, they should only be within the scope of IHT if they die within seven years of the gift.
-From 6 April 2025, where an individual is not a long-term resident at the date of a non-UK gift, the gift will remain outside the scope of IHT, even if they die within seven years at a time when they are a long-term resident.
-Similarly, gifts made by long-term residents will be within the scope of IHT, even if they cease to meet the criteria by the date of their death.
+From 6 April 2025, where an individual is not a long-term resident at the date of a non-UK gift, the gift remains outside the scope of IHT, even if they die within seven years at a time when they are a long-term resident.
+Similarly, gifts made by long-term residents are within the scope of IHT, even if they cease to meet the criteria by the date of their death.

-From 6 April 2025, if a donor is a long-term resident at the time of their death, and they have reserved a benefit in a gift of non-UK situs property immediately prior to the date of their death, the property will be included in the donor’s estate under the Gift with Reservation of Benefit (GWR) provisions and their estate will be subject to IHT at 40%.
-This will apply regardless of whether the gift was made when they were a long-term resident or not.
+From 6 April 2025, if a donor is a long-term resident at the time of their death, and they have reserved a benefit in a gift of non-UK situs property immediately prior to the date of their death, the property is included in the donor’s estate under the Gift with Reservation of Benefit (GWR) provisions and their estate is subject to IHT at 40%.
+This applies regardless of whether the gift was made when they were a long-term resident or not.

-Similarly, if a settlor of a trust has an interest in the settled property, the property comprised in the settlement will be subject to IHT under the GWR provisions if the settlor is a long-term resident at the time of their death.
+Similarly, if a settlor of a trust has an interest in the settled property, the property comprised in the settlement is subject to IHT under the GWR provisions if the settlor is a long-term resident at the time of their death.

-This is no different to the way that the current GWR provisions are applied to a gift of non-UK situs property by a non-UK domiciled donor, who has reserved a benefit in the gift immediately prior to their death and has since become (and still remains) UK domiciled or deemed to be UK domiciled at the time of their death.
+This is no different to the way that the pre-6 April 2025 GWR provisions were applied to a gift of non-UK situs property by a non-UK domiciled donor, who had reserved a benefit in the gift immediately prior to their death and had since become (and still remained) UK domiciled or deemed to be UK domiciled at the time of their death.

-Under the current rules, transfers between UK domiciled spouses or civil partners are exempt from IHT.
-Where an individual is UK domiciled and their spouse/civil partner is non-UK domiciled, transfers in excess of £325,000 are within the scope of IHT unless the spouse/civil partner elects to be treated as deemed to be domiciled for IHT purposes.
-Once an election has been made, the individual will be deemed to be domiciled in the UK for IHT purposes only until they have been non-UK resident for four consecutive tax years.
+Under the rules prior to 6 April 2025, transfers between UK domiciled spouses or civil partners were exempt from IHT.
+Where an individual was UK domiciled and their spouse/civil partner was non-UK domiciled, transfers in excess of £325,000 were within the scope of IHT unless the spouse/civil partner elected to be treated as deemed to be domiciled for IHT purposes.
+Once an election had been made, the individual was deemed to be domiciled in the UK for IHT purposes only until they had been non-UK resident for four consecutive tax years.

-From 6 April 2025, the election rules will be amended such that a spouse that is not a long-term resident can elect to be treated as a long-term resident.
-This election will last until the individual has been non-UK resident for 10 consecutive tax years.
-Therefore, an even greater amount of care and consideration will need to be taken before a decision to make such an election is made.
+From 6 April 2025, the election rules are amended such that a spouse that is not a long-term resident can elect to be treated as a long-term resident.
+This election lasts until the individual has been non-UK resident for 10 consecutive tax years.
+Therefore, an even greater amount of care and consideration is needed before a decision to make such an election is made.

-Once the election has lapsed, the electing spouse’s IHT position will be determined as normal in accordance with the long-term residence test.
+Once the election has lapsed, the electing spouse’s IHT position is determined as normal in accordance with the long-term residence test.

 UK double tax treaties